Music of Mali: 1980s

 Les Ambassadeurs and Rail Band continued recording and performing under a variety of names.
 In 1982 Salif Keita, who had recorded with Les Ambassadeurs' Kanté Manfila, left the band and recorded an influential fusion album, Soro, with Ibrahima Sylla and French keyboardist Jean-Philippe Rykiel.
 The album revolutionized Malian pop, eliminating all Cuban traces and incorporating influences from rock and pop.
 By the middle of the decade, Paris had become the new capital of Mande dance music.
 Mory Kanté saw major mainstream success with techno-influenced Mande music, becoming a #1 hit on several European charts.

 Another roots revival began in the mid-1980s.
 Guinean singer and kora player Jali Musa Jawara's 1983 Yasimika is said to have begun this trend, followed by a series of acoustic releases from Kanté Manfila and Kasse Mady.
 Ali Farka Touré also gained international popularity during this period; his music is less in the jeli tradition and resembles American blues.

 Wassoulou

 The region of Wassoulou, south of Bamako, became the centre of a new wave of dance music also referred to as wassoulou.
 Wassoulou had been developing since at least the mid-70s.
 Jeliw had never played a large part in the music scene there, and music was more democratic.

 The modern form of wassoulou is a combination of hunter's songs with sogoninkun, a type of elaborate masked dance, and the music is largely based on the kamalengoni harp invented in the late 1950s by Allata Brulaye Sidibí.
 Most singers are women.
-Oumou Sangaré was the first major wassoulou star; she achieved fame suddenly in 1989 with the release of Moussoulou, both within Mali and internationally.
-Wasulu region of southwest Mali.
+Oumou Sangaré was the first major wassoulou star; she achieved fame suddenly in 1989 with the release of Moussoulou, both within Mali and international.
 The soku is a traditional Wassoulou single string fiddle, corresponding to the Songhai n'diaraka or njarka, that doubles the vocal melody.